platformio/platformio-core/docs/projectconf.rst

 but will be applied only for the project source code from :ref:`projectconf_pio_src_dir` directory.

-This option can be overridden by global environment variable :ref:`envvar_PLATFORMIO_SRCBUILD_FLAGS`.
+This option can be set by global environment variable :ref:`envvar_PLATFORMIO_SRCBUILD_FLAGS`.

 ``install_libs``